USER MANUAL SAN FRANCISCO 300 BLAUPUNKT

 Sound settings

-ent interfaces, you can assign an individual device number to every interface (see ch.
-"User settings", section "Performing settings in the user menu", "C'N'C" menu item).
+For external interfaces, you can assign an individual device number to every interface (see chapter "User settings", section "Performing settings in the user menu", "C'N'C" menu item).

 Starting AUX mode